-The tax on sweetened beverages will raise revenues to address the disparities in education and healthy food access for a more equitable Seattle.
-Several departments are involved in this City initiative: DEEL and the Department of Parks and Recreation (DPR) are working on education-related programs, while the Human Services Department (HSD) and the Office of Sustainability and Environment (OSE) are working on improving healthy food access for low-income families.
+The proposed tax on sweetened beverages will raise revenues to address the disparities in education and healthy food access for a more equitable Seattle.
+Several departments are involved in this City initiative: DEEL and the Department of Parks and Recreation (Parks) are working on education-related programs, while the Human Services Department (HSD) and the Office of Sustainability and Environment (OSE) are working on improving healthy food access for low-income families.
 Please see the budget sections for HSD and OSE for additional information on their food access work.

 The 2017 Adopted Budget provided one-time funding to begin implementation of several recommendations from the Education Advisory Group.
 The initial investments included school-based mentoring, an innovation high school pilot, summer learning, and helping college-bound students enroll in college.
-My Brother's Keeper, a school-based mentoring program for middle school African-American/Black boys, is administered by DPR and was initially proposed to be funded with sweetened beverage tax funds.
-In the 2018 Adopted Budget, the Council shifted the funding for My Brother's Keeper from sweetened beverage tax funds to DPR's General Fund and then redirected the sweetened beverage tax funds to HSD.
+My Brother's Keeper, a school-based mentoring program for middle school African-American/Black boys, is administered by Parks.
 The 2017 Adopted Budget also provided ongoing funding for a post-secondary program, the 13th Year Scholarship, and one-time funding for the Parent-Child Home Program, a home visitation program for two- and three-year-old children.
-The 2018 Adopted Budget uses Sweetened Beverage Tax revenues to provide ongoing funding for both programs.
+The 2018 Proposed Budget uses Sweetened Beverage Tax revenues to provide ongoing funding for both programs.

-The adopted budget also includes funding for new early learning programs to provide comprehensive program support for child care providers who serve children ages birth to three and early childhood behavioral intervention support.
-Developing, implementing, and supporting the family child care program and expansion of early learning interventions will require seven new positions.
-The budget provides one-time funding for Our Best, a program begun in 2017, to double the number of Black male mentors for young Black men and boys.
-The budget also adds a position to oversee the program.
+The proposed budget also includes funding for new early learning programs to provide comprehensive program support for child care providers who serve children ages birth to three and early childhood behavioral intervention support.
+The family child care program support and the expansion of early learning interventions will require seven new positions to develop, implement, and support.
+The proposed budget will also provide one-time funding for Our Best, a program begun in 2017, to double the number of Black male mentors for young Black men and boys.
+A position will also be added to oversee the program.

-The adopted budget will use this tax revenue to continue funding all these initial investments, from early learning to post-secondary access, and add new programs in line with the Education Action Plan.
-For additional information about the City's use of the Sweetened Beverage Tax, see the 2018 Adopted Budget Executive Summary in the Introduction section of the budget.
+The proposed budget will use this tax revenue to continue funding all these initial investments, from early learning to post-secondary access, and add new programs in line with the Education Action Plan.
+For additional information about the City's use of the Sweetened Beverage Tax, see the 2018 Proposed Budget Executive Summary in the Introduction section of the budget.